hungptit/catch2-benchmark-demo/README.md

 # Writing test/benchmark using BDD style #

-Consider this simple benchmark code that analyses the effect of cache locality on the performance of the lookup performance
+Consider this simple benchmark code that analyses the effect of cache locality on the performance of diferent lookup algorithms

 ``` c++
 SCENARIO(